Step 4: If there are witnesses

 The employer should keep investigation reports for a while, in case there are any questions in the future.
 How long they keep reports might be set out in a workplace policy.

 If the report includes people’s details, the employer should store it securely and only allow access when necessary.
-Anyone who has access needs to be aware of data protection law (GDPR).
+Anyone who has access needs to follow data protection law (GDPR).

 Find out more about data protection on the Information Commissioner’s Office (ICO) website.